 - Position feet under bar with very wide stance.
 Squat down

-and grasp bar between legs with shoulder width or slightly narrower
+and grasp bar between legs with shoulder width mixed grip.
+Face

-mixed grip.
-Face forward while positioning shoulders upward with
+forward while positioning shoulders upward with arms straight,

-- Pull bar up by driving feet outward and pulling back until
+- Pull bar up by driving feet outward while pulling chest up.

-shoulders back and chest up at top of lift.
-Return weight to
+is upright, drive shoulders back and chest up.
+Return weight

-floor by bending hips back and knees pointed outward, while keeping
+to floor by bending hips back and knees pointed outward, while

-- Throughout lift, keep hips low, shoulders high, arms and
+Throughout lift, keep hips low, shoulders high, arms and back

-back straight, and knees pointed out same direction as feet.
+straight, and knees pointed out same direction as feet.
+Also

-Also keep bar close to body to improve mechanical leverage.
-With
+keep bar close to body to improve mechanical leverage.
+With wide

 - During rep training for powerlifting, do not merely tap weight